-What is a holmium laser?
+What is a Holmium Laser?

 The Ho:YAG (or holmium) laser is a high-power, solid-state, near-infrared source that can be fiber delivered.
 This makes it a popular tool for surgical applications in urology, orthopedics, gynecology, dentistry, and more.